EventStore/documentation/docs/getting-started/quickstart/README.md

    ```
 :::

-2. You should see the content of the appended event, similar to this:
+2. You should see the content of the appended event similar to this:

 ```
 ************************